 Follow the instructions below to configure Amazon GuardDuty with PagerDuty.
 If you have any questions or need any assistance, please contact our support team at [email protected].

-There are two ways that Amazon GuardDuty can be integrated with PagerDuty: via Global Event Routing or through an integration on a PagerDuty Service.
+There are two ways that Amazon GuardDuty can be integrated with PagerDuty: via Global Event Rules or through an integration on a PagerDuty Service.

 - From the Configuration menu, select Event Rules.